czarrar/DN-Regulation-Grant/05_analyses/05_connectivity_vs_msit.Rmd

-# Associations between MSIT-DMN and Rest-DMN-Kurtosis
+# Associations between MSIT-DMN and DN-TP connectivity

 Note that actual code is loaded from a different file.